VAKinc/assassinssorter/README.md

-Requires .NET Core 3.0.

 Creates a randomizes circle of players and targets from a given array, then acts as an interface for players to receive their targets.

+Build with:
+> docker build -t assassins .

 Run with:
-> dotnet run assassins.cs
+> docker run -it assassins

 Exit with:
 > quit